Gaol or Hospital?

 The woman's age was 65.
 She was sentenced in Adelaide to four years' hard labour for burning a dwelling-house and had served nearly eighteen months of the term.
 She had been ailing ever since her arrival here, and a fortnight ago the doctor asked for a remission of the remainder of her sentence owing to her suffering, but the order for her release only came here this morning.
 Up to the time of her death, she did not acknowledge the crime for which she was sentenced.

-Mrs Rofran, sister of the deceased, arrived by train from Adelaide this afternoon with a coffin, and their remains were taken back again by this evening's train for interment in Adelaide.
-It seems that the Government will persist in weeding out all cripples and dying people from the Adelaide gaol to this one.
+Mrs Rofran, sister of the deceased, arrived by train from Adelaide this afternoon with a coffin, and the remains were taken back on this evening's train for interment in Adelaide.
+It seems that the Government will persist in weeding out all cripples and dying people from the Adelaide Gaol to this one.

-Since its establishment, the Gladstone gaol has been nothing better than a hospital and many complaints have been made, but to no purpose.
-It is said most of the prisoners in the gaol here are invalids from Adelaide, the case of the poor woman who died yesterday is a most pitiable one, and should be enquired into"
+Since its establishment, the Gladstone Gaol has been nothing better than a hospital, and many complaints have been made, but to no purpose.
+It is said that most of the prisoners here are invalids from Adelaide.
+The case of the poor woman who died yesterday is a most pitiable one and should be enquired into."

-By the end of the year of 1885, things had not improved at Gladstone Gaol as this newspaper story from the South Australian Weekly Chronicle attests;
+By the end of 1885, little had improved at Gladstone Gaol, as this article from the South Australian Weekly Chronicle demonstrates.

 No comments: